Texas wife sought divorce before she, 4 others were killed

 BLANCHARD, Texas — An East Texas woman who was shot dead along with her husband and three other family members sought a divorce last year.

-Montgomery County court records show Ashley Raileen Horn filed to divorce Joe Randy Horn in October 2018.
+Ashley Raileen Horn filed to divorcee Randy Joe Horn in October of 2018, according to Montgomery County court records.
 The case was dismissed less than a month later.

+Beyond the request for divorce, the slim court file offers few clues about what lay between the 27-year-old woman and 54-year-old man who were found dead along with Ashley’s grandparents, Carlos and Lynda Delaney, and a 15-month-old girl in the elder couple’s home about 75 miles (120 kilometers) northeast of Houston.

+On Monday, the Polk County Sheriff’s office launched an investigation into the killings after a neighbor came upon across three bodies outside the Blanchard house and told her son to call police.
+After arriving, deputies found two more people dead inside.

 Sheriff’s Capt.
-Rickie Childers declined to comment on the divorce filing, citing the ongoing investigation.
+Rickie Childers declined to comment on the divorce filing Wednesday, saying that more information would not be released until medical examiner’s reports come back.

-The Horns were found dead Monday at the Polk County home of Ashley’s grandparents, Carlos and Lynda Delaney.
-The older couple also was killed, as was a 15-month-old girl whom authorities have not named.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to show Joe is Randy Joe Horn’s middle name.